-- a trademarks;
+- 1. trademarks;

-- b patents and utility models;
+- 2. patents and utility models;

-- c industrial designs; and
+- 3. industrial designs; and

-- d distinguishing elements such as company name, distinctive title, trade name, and the external appearance or look and feel of a product, including its marks or other indicia (the 'product get-up'), which are mainly protected under unfair competition law.
+- 4. distinguishing elements such as company name, distinctive title, trade name, and the external appearance or look and feel of a product, including its marks or other indicia (the 'product get-up'), which are mainly protected under unfair competition law.

-Greece has ratified the major international intellectual property conventions, including the Berne Convention, the Rome Convention, the TRIPS Agreement, the WIPO Copyright Treaty, the WIPO Performances and Phonograms Treaty, and the World IP Geneva Convention.
+Greece has ratified the major international intellectual property conventions, including the Berne Convention, the Rome Convention, the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), the World Intellectual Property Organization (WIPO) Copyright Treaty, the WIPO Performances and Phonograms Treaty, and the World IP Geneva Convention.